Matthew-Hurrell/gear-addict-api/README.md

 1. In the Heroku app dashboard - click the deploy tab and select GitHub as the deployment method
 2. Search for the GitHub repository name and click connect
 3. In the manual deploy section - choose the main / master branch
-4. Click deploy branch to deploy the project to heroku - you can also watch the process by viewing the build logs
+4. Click 'deploy branch' to deploy the project to Heroku - you can also watch the process by viewing the build logs
-5. Once complete - open app to view
+5. Once complete - open the app to view

 [Back to top](<#contents>)

 # Credits

-In this final section I would like to credit the various sources that were used throughout the Gear Addict project development.
+In this final section, I would like to credit the various sources that were used throughout the Gear Addict project development.

 [Back to top](<#contents>)